Nanoman91/django-video-gallery/README.rst

 Default: ``True``

-Permissions for the gallery to default too.
+Permissions for the gallery's visibility to anonymous users.
 If set to false will need to be manually changed to be visible without logging in.
+This affects when a new gallery is created via upload or new creation.

 ``GALLERY_PHOTO_STORAGE``
 .........................